 What is the Plus-1 Credit?

-The Experiential Learning Plus-1 Credit is a course credit that provides students an opportunity to engage in service with a local community organization and reflect upon how that service contributes to their development.
-The Plus-1 Credit is designed to give students a greater sense of community needs while inherently encouraging a greater appreciation of course subject matter.
+The Experiential Learning Plus-1 Credit adds one credit to a course and provides students an opportunity to serve local community organizations and reflect upon the impact of the service on their academic experience.
+The Plus-1 Credit is designed to give students a greater sense of community and encourage a greater appreciation of the course subject.

-Does the professor need to know that you are earning a Plus-1 Credit?
+Does the faculty need to know that a student is earning a Plus-1 Credit?

 Yes, the faculty of record must approve the Plus-1 credit application.